Maximizing Purity and Heralding Efficiency of Type-I Down-Converted Photons Using Beam Focal Parameters

 In the calculation of the pair production rate, we consider all three field modes to be in the fundamental (Gaussian) mode, so that we may write

-where each term is a Gaussian function in that mode's transverse spatial dimension.
-We consider the fundamental modes because that is by far the most likely mode for signal and idler to occupy simultaneously when coupling the light into single mode fiber.
-When we consider signal and idler singles rates we use the full version of $U_j(x,y)$ from Eq.~(\ref{Eq:HGmode}).
-This will help determine the fraction of signal and idler photons that remain within the fundamental mode compared to those that escape to higher-order Hermite-Gauss modes (the heralding efficiency).
+where each term is a Gaussian function in the mode transverse spatial dimension.
+We consider the fundamental modes because they are most highly occupied when coupling the light into single-mode fiber (which ensures spatial indistinguishability, another important metric for photon pair sources).
+When we consider signal and idler singles rates, we use the full expression of $U_j(x,y)$ from Eq.~(\ref{Eq:HGmode}).
+This will allow us to determine the fraction of signal and idler photons that remain within the fundamental mode compared to those that escape to higher-order Hermite-Gauss modes (the heralding efficiency).